Why Noise Reduction?

 {"code": -1, "msg": "Error message"}

-Example Code (Python): (Optimized based on the original text)
+Example Code (Python): (Optimized from the original)

 import requests